0bMERLIN/PocketML/docs/Guide.md

 Run `main.py` in `python3.10` (or higher version) and install any libraries python complains about.

-> Note: You might have to copy the library code/example code manually if you want/need it.
-I do not know why buildozer sometimes leaves it out.
+> Note: On first startup the app will some time to load, while the library and example files are downloaded from the github repo.
+The loading time depends on your internet connection.
+Put a file into `Internal Storage/Android/data/org.test.myapp/files/` (over USB) if you want to stop the app from installing the default files.

 You can also build the project yourself using the [buildozer](https://buildozer.readthedocs.io/en/latest/) tool.